DETAILED ACTION

 identifying one or more software components on which the software depends based on the code, and/or the extracted data structure, and/or a software bill of materials of the software (Optionally, in the method, the library analysis is performed using a software component analysis tool.
 Olson, [0030]);

-evaluating, for at least one identified software component, whether the software component is associated with a known vulnerability (Optionally, the method comprises detecting a second security vulnerability before compilation of the source code by performing a static analysis on a vectorized call graph.
-Olson, [0017]), wherein one or more potentially vulnerable software components result (Optionally, the method comprises detecting a third security vulnerability during the compilation of the source code by performing a library analysis on the vectorized call graph.
+evaluating, for at least one identified software component (Optionally, the method comprises detecting a second security vulnerability before compilation of the source code by performing a static analysis on a vectorized call graph.
+Olson, [0017]), whether the respective software component is associated with any of known vulnerabilities by consulting a predefined database of vulnerabilities of software components (The software component analysis tool optionally links an open source library and libraries with known security vulnerabilities into a common vulnerabilities and exposures (CVEs) database.
+The software component analysis tool scans the source code to find libraries used by the customers.
+The libraries contain known vulnerabilities to detect the third security vulnerability with low signal-noise ratio.
+Olson, [0086]), thereby identifying one or more potentially vulnerable software components (Optionally, the method comprises detecting a third security vulnerability during the compilation of the source code by performing a library analysis on the vectorized call graph.
 Olson, [0018]);

-applying, for at least one potentially vulnerable software component, a machine learning model to a description associated with the known vulnerability (Optionally, the method comprises performing, using the machine learning model, a post-analysis on the first security vulnerability, the second security vulnerability, and the third security vulnerability to predict a final security vulnerability.
+and, for each of at least one potentially vulnerable software components: applying a machine learning model to a description of a respective one or more of the known vulnerabilities, the description being retrieved from the database, (Optionally, the method comprises performing, using the machine learning model, a post-analysis on the first security vulnerability, the second security vulnerability, and the third security vulnerability to predict a final security vulnerability.
 Optionally, the method comprises performing, using the machine learning model, a post-analysis on the first security vulnerability, the second security vulnerability, and the third security vulnerability to predict a final security vulnerability.
-Olson, [0019]), wherein the machine learning model is trained and configured to determine at least one root cause from at least the description and a prompt (training the machine learning model on a labeled source code to predict a presence or an absence of the first security vulnerability.
+Olson, [0019]), wherein the machine learning model is trained and configured to determine from the description at least one root cause of respective known vulnerability indicative of a program element responsible for the respective known vulnerability (training the machine learning model on a labeled source code to predict a presence or an absence of the first security vulnerability.
 Olson, [0015]), see also the method comprises processing the first input on the final security vulnerability, wherein the first input comprises a feedback associated with the final security vulnerability.
 Olson, [0025]); and

-evaluating the at least one potentially vulnerable software component as vulnerable or as not vulnerable based on the at least one root cause and the extracted data structure (using a machine learning (ML) model to perform a ML based analysis on an abstract syntax tree (AST) for detecting a first security vulnerability over a static source code, Olson, [0015]).
+evaluating the respective potentially vulnerable software component as vulnerable or as not vulnerable by determining, from the control-flow representation of the code, whether the determined at least one root cause is present in the software (using a machine learning (ML) model to perform a ML based analysis on an abstract syntax tree (AST) for detecting a first security vulnerability over a static source code, Olson, [0015]).

 As per claim 3, Olson teaches the method according to claim 1, wherein the method is carried out in an electronic programming environment (The present disclosure also provides a computer program product comprising instructions to cause the system to carry out the above-described method.
 Olson, [0050]).